CoDev-20/Covid19Chatbot/README.md

 ### Setup and Installation

-We recommend to setup this in a virtual environment like anaconda.<br>
+Guys setup niyo ito in a virtual environment like anaconda.<br>
 To create an environment, open Anaconda prompt and execute this on the terminal
 ```
 conda create -n codev20